 State Management

 Pareto includes a built-in state management solution powered by Immer.
 No extra dependencies needed.
-Stores are reactive, support direct destructuring, and serialize automatically for SSR hydration.
+Stores are reactive and support direct destructuring with per-property subscriptions.

 defineStore

 Section titled “defineStore”Create a global reactive store with defineStore.
-The initializer function receives a set function for Immer-powered mutations:
+The initializer function receives a set function for Immer-powered mutations and a get function for reading current state:

 import { defineStore } from '@paretojs/core/store'

-Section titled “Usage in components”Supports direct destructuring — pull out exactly the state and actions you need:
+Section titled “How do I use stores in components?”Supports direct destructuring — pull out exactly the state and actions you need:

 function Counter() { const { count, increment, decrement, reset } = counterStore.useStore()